ansanes/learnmywayreader/README.md

 You can use this project to create you own accesibility enabled solution.

+## Customizing the epubs available in the application.

+This application includes a Bookshelf Activity. (org/readium/sdk/android/launcher/BookshelfActivity.java) which lets the user pick the epub he wants to read.
+In this sample app the Bookshelf Activity shows the Porta Aberta epub series but only the first volume is available.

+Feel free to modify this bookshelf activity or customize it to include your own epub publications.

+Epub files should be placed in the app/src/assets folder.

+## Adding support for sign language videos in your epubs

 Readium has text to speech capabitilities.
 In order to providad TTS capabilities in you epubs you need to use the smil extension.
 Adding SMIL suport to you epub consists of creating the appropiate .smil files where a mapping between the html text elements and the corresponding speech sound files is defined.